A modular perspective to the jet suppression from a small to large radius in very high transverse momentum jets: Introduction

 where $C_a$ is the representation specific Casimir, $E$ is the energy of the hard parton, and $T$ is the local temperature of the medium.
-The coherence effects which reduce the interaction strength of the parton with the medium are also taken into consideration as the virtuality-dependent modulation factor, which regulates the effective value of $\hat{q}$ in the high virtuality MATTER event generator.
-The parameterization of the virtuality-dependent modulation factor is given as~\cite{JETSCAPE:2022jer}
+The coherence effects, which reduce the interaction strength of the parton with the medium are also taken into consideration as the virtuality-dependent modulation factor, which regulates the effective value of $\hat{q}$ in the high virtuality MATTER event generator.
+The virtuality-dependent modulation factor is parameterized as follows~\cite{JETSCAPE:2022jer},

-here $Q^2$ is the running virtuality of the hard parton.
+here $Q^2$ represents the running virtuality of the hard parton and $\hat{q}^\mathrm{run}_\mathrm{HTL}$ denotes the formulation with running coupling.
 Finally, the partons undergo colorless hadronization according to the default Lund string fragmentation from \pythia\ 8~\cite{Sjostrand:2019zhc,Armesto:2009fj}.
 The contributions in final jets are from the hard jet shower part and the effect from the soft medium response, the latter is calculated via the Cooper-Frye formula~\cite{Vovchenko_2022,McNelis_2021}.
-We reconstruct jets for several radius selections using the anti-${k_{T}}$ algorithm which is realized in the ${\mathrm{FASTJET}}$ and compare with experimental data.
-The Underlying Events (UE)~\cite{PhysRevD.70.072002,PhysRevD.65.092002} are removed by implementing a minimum track requirement of ${p^\mathrm{track,min}_\mathrm{T}>}$ 4 GeV.
-All the parameters involved in the tuning of the constituent modules follow the standard set of tunes released by the JETSCAPE Collaboration in an elaborate recent study~\cite{JETSCAPE:2022jer}.
+We reconstruct jets for different radius selections by applying a minimum track-particle transverse momentum requirement of ${p^\mathrm{track,min}_\mathrm{T}>}$ 0.5 GeV using the anti-${k_{T}}$ algorithm from ${\mathrm{FASTJET}}$, and then compare the results with experimental data.
+All the parameters involved in the tuning of the constituent models follow the standard set of tunes released by the JETSCAPE Collaboration in an elaborate recent study~\cite{JETSCAPE:2022jer}.